 How many people are in the hospital?

 On April 6, the state started reporting the number of patients with positive tests who are hospitalized.
-It was 1,153 that day and 1,688 on May 23.
+It was 1,153 that day and 9,286 on July 7.
 This data does not account for people who are hospitalized but have not gotten a positive test.
-As of mid-April, concerns that Texas hospitals would be unable to accommodate a surge of COVID-19 patients seem to have been assuaged.

 How many people have died?